 Who can take the test?

 The test consists of multiple-choice questions about how to prevent the spread of bloodborne pathogens in your workplace.
 After taking the exam, you'll receive a certificate stating that you've passed it--but this doesn't mean that you're certified yet!
-You still need to go through an accredited certification training provider in order for them to give their stamp of approval on your certification application before it can be sent out into the world (and hopefully land on someone else's desk).
+You still need to go through a certification training provider in order for them to give their stamp of approval on your certification application before it can be sent out into the world (and hopefully land on someone else's desk).

 How to Become a Certified Professional